joknarf/cdhist/README.md

 |Ctl-A      | use all screen to display menu                        |
 |Enter/Tab  | go to directory                                       |

-* filter pattern can be applied entering text (ext regexp)
+* filter pattern can be applied entering text
 * selection can be done entering item number